Skip to main content

 Common Mistakes:

-Keep phrases close to what they describe!
+Keep phrases close to what they describe and avoid dangling phrases.

 ๐Ÿ“ Practice Adjective & Adverb Phrases